UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 **Borg:**

-I have one sister.
+I have on[e sister.

 They really had a good time.
 Their attitude about life was always that you should have a good time.
 My mother’s parents thought my father was a bum, and they just didn’t understand.
-They had come through the Depression, and you were supposed to work hard\!
+They h[ad come through the Depression, and you were supposed to work hard\!
 But my sister and I feel absolutely blessed that we had parents that way.
 We both went in really different directions, but we both wound up really adventurous about what we did.
 They taught us that we could do anything we wanted, and if we failed, well, what the heck?
-You try something else.
+Y[ou try something else.
 And that was always the attitude that they had.
 They never pushed us into anything in particular, but told us if you want to do it, try it; what the heck.